 - The student has a right to bring an advisor of their choice to the hearing.
 Except for cases of sexual misconduct, the advisor must be a full-time member of the University community (faculty, administrator, staff, or student) and may not be an attorney or hold a law degree.
-For cases of sexual misconduct, both the complainant and the respondent may have advisors as defined in section 21 (link to page on Sexual Misconduct Process).
+For cases of sexual and gender-based misconduct, both the complainant and the respondent may have advisors as defined in 6.
+Sexual and Gender-Based Misconduct Policy.
 Students are required to notify the Office of Student Conduct one University business day in advance of the hearing date if a student plans to bring an advisor.
 Advisors can request an outline of their role and expectations for their participation in the student conduct process.
 The advisor may meet with the student to discuss the student’s case prior to the hearing.
 If the student or the advisor has any questions, they should contact the hearing officer.
 The advisor’s role is to provide personal counsel and support to the accused, but not to present the case or address the panel, board, or hearing officer.
-The advisor may not serve as a witness in the conduct proceeding.
+The advisor may not serve as a witness in the conduct proceeding (except in cases involving the Sexual and Gender-Based Misconduct Policy).
 Disruptive advisors will be removed from the process and the process will continue.

 - The student will receive documentation pertinent to the case, normally at least two University business days prior to the hearing.

-- The student has the right to bring fact witnesses to the hearing to testify on their behalf.
-There is no limitation placed on the number of fact witnesses; however, students are limited to two character witness written statements.
+- d.
+The student has the right to bring fact witnesses to the hearing to testify on their behalf.
+There is no limitation placed on the number of fact witnesses; however, students are limited to two character witness written statements (except in cases involving alleged violations of Sexual and Gender-Based Misconduct policy).
 Students are encouraged to notify the hearing officer of fact witnesses attending the hearing at least one University business day in advance of the hearing.
 In the event that a fact witness cannot attend a hearing, the witness may email or personally deliver a signed written statement directly to the hearing officer in advance of the scheduled hearing.

 - The hearing officer or conduct body may call witnesses to provide information at a student conduct hearing.
 Witnesses are expected to appear for a hearing when requested.